The Affect Schools Have on Home Values

 Many home buyers are willing to pay more for good schools and are even willing to trade bigger and better homes to access quality school systems.

-In 2013 The National Association of Realtors surveyed home buyers and found 22 percent of them listed a home’s proximity to the school as part of their buying decision.
+In 2013, the National Association of Realtors surveyed home buyers and found that 22 percent of them listed a home’s proximity to the school as part of their buying decision.

-Twenty-nine percent of the buyers listed school quality as a deciding factor in their decision.
+Twenty-nine percent of the buyers listed school quality as a deciding factor.
 What you are about to learn is how schools influence home values!

 People are Willing to Pay More For Good Schools